Viktor Gutić: Anti-Serb and antisemitic decrees

 From 20 to 24 May, Gutić participated in additional discussions in Zagreb with senior NDH officials.
 On 23 May, Pavelić instructed him to begin the process of transforming Banja Luka into the capital of the NDH.
 (Note: Pavelić told Gutić he had already made up his mind, adding that he "knew the city well" from having lived there in his youth.
-His intention to turn Banja Luka into Croatia's new capital dated to before the war.)
-It was envisioned by the Ustaše leadership that the town would be renamed Antingrad, after the Poglavnik Ante Pavelić.
+His intention to turn Banja Luka into Croatia's new capital predated the war.)
+The Ustaše leadership envisioned that the town would be renamed Antingrad, after the Poglavnik Ante Pavelić.
 Two days later, Gutić announced that the town and its surroundings "should be cleansed of Serbs, Jews and Roma" to make way for government officials, as well as Croat émigrés and construction workers, to settle it.
-In Gutić's words, it would be transformed "from a small regional town into a real city of the future" through the construction of new roads and railway lines, the redesign of streets and the creation of a public building program.
+In Gutić's words, it would be transformed "from a small regional town into a real city of the future", which would be achieved through the construction of new roads and railway lines, the redesign of streets and the creation of a public building program.
 Around this time, it was decided that the company Soravija would be awarded the contract for demolishing the Serbian Orthodox Cathedral of the Holy Trinity in Banja Luka, which had been damaged by Luftwaffe bombs during the previous month's invasion.